Spinoza on Speed

 What was emerging around 2000 was a single supranational power, grounded in an ethics of just war that justifies interventions in states.
 Empire appears most visibly now as legitimate force against unjust states.
 Empire claims for itself a right to policing, a right of intervention, and even a duty of the dominant to police the peripheries, legitimated by supposedly universal values.

-> What undergirds this new order is a somewhat vaguely described regime of “biopolitical production.”
+What undergirds this new order is a regime of “biopolitical production.”
 Following Foucault, this appears as a moving beyond disciplinary regimes of power, which Foucault analyzed in his studies of the prison, the school and the clinic.
 Disciplinary power structures the limits of thought and action.
 But this is now something more like what Deleuze called a society of control.
 H+N: “Power is now exercised through machines that directly organize the brains… and bodies… towards a state of autonomous alienation from the sense of life and the desire for creativity.”

-> The shift from discipline to control is subsumed by H+N within a Marxist language of the move from formal to real subsumption.
+The shift from discipline to control is subsumed by H+N within a Marxist language of the move from formal to real subsumption.
 This is part of Marx’s historical thinking in which he sees capital as working outwards from its home territories, annexing spaces and folding them into its regimes of circulation.

 At first, its outward move is formal, attaching itself externally to existing forms, be it a colony or (on another scale) a body.
 But eventually subsumption becomes real, more a matter of an internal articulation of the formerly separate entity into itself.
 It is no longer just the formal subsumption of the worker’s body via the discipline of labor but the real subsumption of the subjectivity of the same body which now thinks of itself as a consumer.